ShabbirHasan1/occams-rpc/docs/client_macros.md

 *   `ClientTaskDecode`:
     *   `decode_resp<C: occams_rpc::codec::Codec>(&mut self, codec: &C, buffer: &[u8]) -> Result<(), ()>`: Decodes the response buffer using the provided codec and stores the result in the `#[field(resp)]` field.
     *   `get_resp_blob_mut(&mut self) -> Option<&mut impl occams_rpc::io::AllocateBuf>`: If `#[field(resp_blob)]` is present, returns `Some` mutable reference to the response blob `Option<T>`; otherwise, it returns `None`.

+The `#[client_task_enum]` will implement `From` to assist convertion from it's variants to parent enum, and delegating ClienTaskEnode, ClientTaskDecode, ClientTaskAction, RpcClientTask to it's variants.

 ## User Responsibilities